metrorailings/OwlBlog/content/posts/2022-circa-millions-week-8-predictions.md

 Luckily for them, the Jets don't have a mobile quarterback.
 In fact, they have a quarterback they don't even fully trust.
 New York has been winning games chiefly relying on their defense and their ground game.
 The ground game will suffer now that Breece Hall has blown out his knee, but the club should still be able to produce some yards regardless.

 The key for the Patriots here is whether they can stop New York's tailbacks from popping off and getting into their groove.
 Zack Wilson has to be forced to carry the burden of production here.
 Judging by the way Robert Saleh and Mike LaFleur have limited his involvement in the offense, I'm assuming Wilson's not yet capable of carrying this offense should circumstances deem it necessary.

+Let me take that back...the real key for the Patriots here is whether they can commit to Bailey Zappe over Mac Jones.
+Mac is a liability.
+If Mac was inserted into the top role at offense, then this game becomes a matter of whoever makes the most mistakes.
+Home field advantage would imply a slight advantage for New York then.

 ***